-During the year the Board updated the financial management framework for the Scheme.
-As part of that process, the Board considered the investment strategies that should be pursued depending on the funding level of the Scheme along with the Minimum Funding Level above which consideration will be given by the Board to granting pension increases.
+The Board has a financial management framework for the Scheme.
+In developing the framework, the Board considered the investment strategies that should be pursued depending on the funding level of the Scheme along with the Minimum Funding Level above which consideration will be given by the Board to granting pension increases.
 In setting the Minimum Funding Level at 108%, the Board acknowledged there will be years when the funding level of the Scheme is below the target and there is insufficient surplus to provide for a pension increase.